Kazerun: Eleventh and twelfth centuries AD

 Turan Shah also entrusted Kazerun and Shapur to the elders of Shabankara clan.
-But people of the Shabankara tribe were constantly killing and looting in Fars, especially in Kazerun and Shapur.
-Among in one of the cases, Abu Saeed Shabankara set fire to the city of Bishapur in 1101 AD and razed it to the ground and shot the last arrow to the city.
+But the people of the Shabankara tribe were constantly killing and looting in Fars, especially in Kazerun and Shapur.
+In one case, Abu Saeed Shabankara set fire to the city of Bishapur in 1101 AD.

-After Muhammad I Tapar came to power, in 1108 AD, he chose a person named Jalaluddin Chawoli as Atabeg of Fars and thus ended the rule of Shabankara clan in Fars.
+After Muhammad I Tapar came to power, in 1108 AD, he chose Jalaluddin Chawoli as Atabeg of Fars and thus ended the rule of Shabankara clan in Fars.
 Chawoli arrested and killed Abu Saeed Shabankara.
 He also revitalized the city of Kazerun.